Lee County Library System (Florida): Bookmobile

+Literacy and Adult Basic Education

+The Lee County Library System offers in-person and online programs to foster and support language learning, Literacy awareness and basic education.
+In-person language programs include ESL classes that offer adults formal instruction in reading, writing, and speaking English; and an English Cafe where members can practice their English speaking skills at Libraries in Lee County.
+Online language programs consist of a Spanish Conversation Club where members can practice their conversational Spanish skills with others regarding current events, as well as apps such as Mango Languages, Rosetta Stone, and News For You Online.
+A wide variety of literacy collection materials are offered, which assist members with school and career planning, citizenship preparation, and language learning.
+These materials include Gale Interactive Courses, Peterson's Career Prep, Peterson's Test Prep, and READY Collection Adult Literacy Materials.
+Each of these programs and resources are offered at no cost to library users.

 Talking Books

 The Lee County Library System is a subregional library of the Florida Bureau of Braille and Talking Books Library.
 Recorded books are shipped free of charge to patrons who fill out an application affirming their visual or physical disability that makes traditional reading difficult.
 In addition to recorded books, the Talking Books Library also provides Braille books and narrated magazines.
 The Lee County Talking Books Library has thousands of titles in its collection as well as access to 2.5 million titles through the Florida Bureau of Braille and Talking Books Library.

 Books-by-Mail

 Books-by-Mail is a service offered by the Lee County Library System, which supplies library materials to individuals who are unable to use the library due to temporary or long-term physical and medical disabilities.
 Books-by-Mail sends materials, including books, CD books, DVDs, Blu-ray and music CDs through the mail in zippered nylon bags to registered patrons.
-When the materials are due, the patron attaches postage and mails the bag back to Books-by-Mail or the bag can be dropped off at any branch of the Lee County Library System.
+When the materials are due, the patron attaches postage and mails the bag back to Books-by-Mail, or drops off the bag at any branch of the Lee County Library System.